cajlindsay/starting-again/things-to-do.md

 global
-- js linting
+- DONE js linting
 - end to end snapshot testing
-- run all with docker compose
+- DROPPED run all with docker compose
+- DONE run all with pm2 locally
-- debugging with integrated debugger inside running docker container
+- DONE debugging with integrated debugger inside running docker container
 - run all on minikube or some sort of alternative

 infrastructure